Liverpool Guild of Students: Green Gown

 In 2015 the guild was a finalist when it entered the prestigious Green Gown Awards from the Environmental Association for Universities and Colleges (EAUC).
 The guild was highly commended by the judges receiving special mention at the awards dinner.
 Three interrelated themes of Education, Engagement and Outreach were driven by three members of staff and included student leadership at each stage of the award.
-The total student engagements through the project exceeded 5000 out of a target of 2000 and included:
+The total student engagements through the project exceeded 5,000 out of a target of 2,000 and included:

 A total of 151 trained student leaders were recruited (30 Bee keepers, 26 Gardeners, 38 Seed Fund team members, 34 Curriculum Researchers, 16 Student Switch Off Ambassadors and seven Green Impact Auditors) Some were employed to support curriculum research through surveys and leading focus groups on ESD.
 We worked with a cross-institutional working group to formulate recommendations on ESD now approved for implementation by the Student Experience Committee.

 Green Schools

 Green Schools is part of Liverpool Guild of Students ‘Green Guild’ project, in which students lead on community outreach.
-Student volunteers deliver fun and interactive sessions on a variety of sustainability issues and help schools to develop a ‘sustainable social enterprise project’ in their community.
+Student volunteers deliver fun and interactive sessions on a variety of sustainability issues and help schools to develop a 'sustainable social enterprise project' in their community.

 School teams visit the guild located at the heart of the university campus for a day to plan their project, pitch their ideas to each other and receive a small grant towards their project.
 The university’s students inspire a younger generation to live sustainably, with themed lessons worked into the curriculum and workshops on project management skills.

 From collection drives for project materials to making bird feeders or upcycled products, Green Schools offers support to schools so they can showcase their green project, take part in fundraising and spread ideas for greener living among the community in various areas of Merseyside.

 Media

 Liverpool Guild Student Media

-The Liverpool Guild of Students once published the Liverpool Student newspaper, which was a joint publication with Liverpool Guild of Students and Liverpool Hope Students' Union, until it closed down in May 2007 because of increasing costs and declining advertising revenues.
+The Liverpool Guild of Students once published the Liverpool Student newspaper, which was a joint publication with the Liverpool Guild of Students and the Liverpool Hope Students' Union, until it closed down in May 2007 because of increasing costs and declining advertising revenues.
 Shortly after, in 2007, the Guild produced its own official publication, Sphinx magazine, referring to the original student publication of the Guild established in 1893.
 Sphinx itself folded by the start of September 2008 due to rising costs and a lack of advertising revenue.
-However, the paper was revived online in 2015 with Natasha Kondrashova and Matthew Jaffa as Editors.
-It has since enjoyed a substantial increase in popularity and circulation, winning 'Biggest Impact on University Campus' in 2017.
-In September 2019 all student media groups merged to form Liverpool Guild Student Media (LGSM).
+However, the paper was revived online in 2015 with Natasha Kondrashova and Matthjn ew Jaffa as Editors.

+New editors Tom Marchant and Kelly Barnett took over in 2016/17 and enjoyed a substantial increase in popularity and circulation, winning 'Biggest Impact on University Campus' in 2017, increasing the Sphinx's impact in university community.

+In September 2019, all student media groups merged to form Liverpool Guild Student Media (LGSM).
 LGSM was launched by Beth Ure (the first secretary), with publishing led by Hannah Percival and Radio by Maddy Walker.
 LGSM also introduced a video service as LGSMTV, led by Gabriel Morris.